petchanawat/Predicting-Credit-Card-Approvals/README.md

 3. Apply feature scaling to enhance model performance.
 4. Test multiple classification algorithms to identify the best-performing model.
 5. Evaluate and optimize model accuracy with metrics such as precision, recall, and F1-score.

+### Methods
+## 1. Exploratory Data Analysis (EDA)
+# 1.1 Data Cleaning
+1.1 First, we reviewed the dataset to identify missing values and found that it did not contain null values but instead had entries marked with a '?' symbol, which likely indicate missing information.
+For simplicity, we removed any records with these placeholders.